 People use apps in almost every aspect of their lives.
 Whether it's banking, weather, or a clock app, they offer us an easy way to get information.
-According to the latest estimates, 95% of Americans own a cell phone, while an average American spends at least five hours a day on his mobile device.
+95% of Americans own a cell phone, while an average American spends at least five hours a day on his mobile device.

 Even though smartphones are very popular for personal use, they are becoming crucial for business success.
-It is estimated that business travel will top $1.7 billion by 2022.
+It is estimated that business travel market is expected to grow by 188% in 2028.
 When we combine this with growing expectations of 24/7 accessibility, it's evident that employees need to be able to log into their work while away from their desks.

 That's why mobile project management apps ensure you have access to your software from your mobile device, anywhere, anytime.
 This article will discuss their purpose and show you how to pick the best app suited for your needs.